 Website in a week: a web designer's guide to doing it calmly

-A website in a week is a way of designing and delivering a professional website within a single, focused week.
+A website in a week is a way of designing and delivering a professional website within a single, focused week, by working from an already-created base design rather than starting from scratch.

 Rather than starting from scratch for every project, the designer works from an already-created base design or template, which they then customise to suit each client's brand, content and goals.
 It's a more contained and repeatable approach than traditional custom web design.